netlab API Server

 • status

-The API runs the same Python CLI modules used by netlab, so behavior and output are consistent with the CLI.
+The API uses the same Python CLI modules as netlab, so its behavior and output are consistent with the CLI commands.

 Authentication

-If NETLAB_API_USER and NETLAB_API_PASSWORD (or the --auth-user and --auth-password flags) are set, the server requires HTTP Basic Auth on all endpoints.
+If NETLAB_API_USER and NETLAB_API_PASSWORD environment variables (or the --auth-user and --auth-password flags) are set, the server requires HTTP Basic Auth on all endpoints.

 TLS

-If NETLAB_API_TLS_CERT and NETLAB_API_TLS_KEY (or the --tls-cert and --tls-key flags) are set, the server enables HTTPS using those files.
+If NETLAB_API_TLS_CERT and NETLAB_API_TLS_KEY environment variables (or the --tls-cert and --tls-key flags) are set, the server enables HTTPS using those files.

 Working Directory